OfficialKrisHass/Copper-Engine/Documentation/Guide/08 - Materials.md

 ![image caption](Media/08/TilingIn.png)

 ## Materials in C#
-You can add `Material` fields to your C# scripts to modify or even generate materials through code.
+You can add `Material` fields to your C# scripts to modify an existing material.

 ```cs
 [ShowInEditor] private Material material = null;